xhyrom/discord-datamining/data/blog/posts/how-discord-rolled-out-yubikeys-for-all-employees/content.md

             <p>So, what happened?
 We have a few learnings to share:</p>
             <ol role="list">
                 <li>Fulfillment to a distributed global team is <strong>really hard.</strong> Work from home makes this even more complicated!
 My advice: pay for importers in any difficult-to-ship-to countries</li>
                 <li>Always test on yourself first before shipping keys out to users.
-Because we we did this for weeks, we were able to aggressively roll out to all FTEs on our original timeline!</li>
+Because we did this for weeks, we were able to aggressively roll out to all FTEs on our original timeline!</li>
                 <li>Listen to concerns, and find a path forward for unusual cases.
 We were changing people’s behavior.
 If they are docked 100% of the time and requested a WebAuthn-compatible keyboard we let them buy their favorite and expense it.</li>
                 <li>Lean on enterprise shipping partners where you can.
 We used Yubico Enterprise Delivery, and their portal helped with US, UK, EU, etc. adoption tremendously.
 But: they don’t support every country we needed, so we had some complications to work through ourselves</li>
                 <li>For enforcement: stick to your dates, but allow for exceptions.
 The “Exception Group” in the plan let us move the needle forward without blocking on the longest tail cases— invaluable!</li>